 Walk through one of Kakadu’s best-known wetlands on the Mamukala walk.
 This area comes alive in the dry season with thousands of migratory magpie geese (a Bininj delicacy) flocking to its cool waters.
-The three-kilometre walk takes in woodlands and floodplains and a wide range of native flora and fauna.
+The 3km walk takes in woodlands and floodplains and a wide range of native flora and fauna.

 The road less travelled

 Journey to the heart of Kakadu and discover hidden creeks, waterfalls and Aboriginal art seldom seen and off the beaten path.
 Local established tour operators offer overnight hiking trips taking in Twin Falls, the deep clear pools of Barramundi Creek, and the picturesque Gunlom Falls.
 If you’re going it alone, plan your trip and apply for park permits in advance.